mindspacecounseling/mindspace-counseling.com/content/_index.md

 Welcome to MindSpace Counseling!
 We are a fully telehealth therapy practice working with individuals who reside in Connecticut or Florida.
 <hr>

-As human beings, we are all unique and individual expressions of all that is possible.
-We are all shaped by our families, upbringing, and society.
-As a species, we are constantly evolving.
-We believe that every person is capable of changing their circumstances as well as growing and healing.
-Our power lies in our self reflection and learning how to work with our minds and bodies, which are constantly sending us messages to guide us towards our most authentic selves.
-We are passionate about helping individuals to discover how to harness their own power in order to express themselves fully and live their best lives.
+Each of us carries a unique story, shaped by family, culture, society, and most importantly, self.
+Within each of us also lies the constant potential for growth and change.
+Our power lies in our self reflection and learning how to work with our minds and bodies.
+We all have the tools necessary to direct the course of our life and to live as our most authentic self.
+We believe in empowering individuals to use their tools to hone inner strength and live a purposeful and fulfilling life.
 </div>